careerplan admin page failing to load with "currently unable to handle this request"

 I'm going to mark this resolved based on the above.
 Thanks for the help, all.

-#6 Updated by Stephen Klein almost 2 years ago
+#6 Updated by Stephen Klein over 4 years ago

 As updates are released, I run alpha, beta, gold updates on scratch, dev and then production for the library.
 So maybe, I just continue to run and if I encounter any issues, I will report and tell you not to proceed?
 If you do not hear from me, assume all is good.
 Works?

-#8 Updated by Stephen Klein almost 2 years ago
+#8 Updated by Stephen Klein over 4 years ago

 Absolutely never a problem, because I perform anyway to play it safe.
 Always assume that I am testing practically the same day that an update is released, unless I am out on holiday/vacation.
 Approximately about 1 update a month, but sometimes more.
 Again, if you do not hear from me, assume the newest version works.